Trojan Awakener: Detecting Dormant Malicious Hardware Using Laser Logic State Imaging (Extended Version): Experimental Setup

-For modulating the VDD voltage on this target, we could use the onboard MIC22705YML voltage regulator.
-Via a jumper, the resistor in the feedback path can be changed to either create a \SI{1.0}{\volt} or \SI{1.05}{\volt} supply voltage.
-By removing the jumper and connecting our own resistors to the \ac{fb} pin, we could create the same modulation capabilities as shown in Fig.~\ref{fig:setup_modulation_schematic}.
-To increase the \ac{llsi} signal's amplitude, we desoldered all decoupling capacitors connected to VDD larger than \SI{100}{\nano\farad} from the \ac{pcb}.
+We could use the onboard MIC22705YML voltage regulator for modulating VDD of this target.
+Via a jumper, the resistor in the feedback path can be changed to create a \SI{1.0}{\volt} or \SI{1.05}{\volt} supply voltage.
+By removing the jumper and connecting our own resistors, we could create the same modulation capabilities as shown in Fig.~\ref{fig:setup_modulation_schematic}.
+To increase the \ac{llsi} signal's amplitude, we desoldered all decoupling capacitors connected to VDD of \SI{0.1}{\micro\farad} and larger from the \ac{pcb}.
+We used a peak-to-peak modulation of approximately 170\,\si{\milli\volt} around the VDD offset of 1\,\si{\volt}.
+A modulation frequency $f$ of \SI{83.5}{\kilo\hertz} led to the highest \ac{llsi} signal amplitude.
 Note that the SONOS cells are not supplied by VDD but VDD25, which is supplied by a \SI{2.5}{\volt} regulator.
 To modulate the VDD25 voltage, we soldered a jumper to disable the onboard regulator and added an SMA connector to supply VDD25 via our external modulator circuit.
 However, as we could not detect any benefit over modulating VDD, we only used the VDD modulation for the experiments presented in this paper.
-Figures~\ref{fig:setup_polarfire_laser} and~\ref{fig:setup_polarfire_laser_zoom} show optical images of the entire chip and a part of the logic fabric, respectively.
+Fig.~\ref{fig:setup_polarfire_laser} shows optical images of the entire chip and a part of the logic fabric.